0xAX/linux-insides/interrupts/interrupts-2.md

 ENDPROC(in_pm32)
 ```

-As you can remember 32-bit entry point is in the [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/head_64.S) assembly file, although it contains `_64` in the its name.
+As you can remember the 32-bit entry point is in the [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/head_64.S) assembly file, although it contains `_64` in its name.
 We can see the two similar files in the `arch/x86/boot/compressed` directory:

 * `arch/x86/boot/compressed/head_32.S`.
 * `arch/x86/boot/compressed/head_64.S`;

-But the 32-bit mode entry point the the second file in our case.
-The first file even not compiled for `x86_64`.
-Let's look on the [arch/x86/boot/compressed/Makefile](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/Makefile):
+But the 32-bit mode entry point is the second file in our case.
+The first file is not even compiled for `x86_64`.
+Let's look at the [arch/x86/boot/compressed/Makefile](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/Makefile):

 ```
 vmlinux-objs-y := $(obj)/vmlinux.lds $(obj)/head_$(BITS).o $(obj)/misc.o \